Ceco1223444/Python-Projects/README.md

 Selected assignments from university coursework in Python, algorithms, and data structures — recursion, backtracking, dynamic programming, graphs, object-oriented design, and a small applied-ML piece.
-Several were graded 100%.
 Organized by topic below.

 Note: A couple of demo
 blocks (e.g. `image_processor.py`) reference local test files, such as an